mtitus83/MMM-Starlight/README.md

 ### Bypass Cache

-When both `debug` and `bypassCache` are set to `true`, the module will ignore its cache and always fetch new data from the website.
+When both `debug` and `bypassCache` are set to `true`, the module will ignore its cache and always fetch new data.
 This can be useful for testing or when you want to ensure you're always getting the most up-to-date information.

 Example configuration with debug options: